Ironic process theory: Mechanism

-Wegner and colleagues studied the theory of ironic processes, which proposes that successful thought suppression requires two distinct mental processes to be performed simultaneously.
-The first process is the operating process, which helps individuals to use mental effort to avoid the repetitive occurrence of a thought, an object, or an emotion.
-It works continuously until the though disappears from the mind completely.
-Monitoring process is the second one, which detects unwanted thoughts and replaces them by focusing on other objects.
+Wegner claims that successful thought suppression requires two distinct mental processes, that must be performed simultaneously.
+The first process is the operating process, which occupies mental resources to will away the unwanted thought, object, or emotion that is persistent in the mind.
+It works continuously until the thought is cleared completely.
+The second one is the monitoring process, which acts as a detector searching for unwanted thoughts.
+It then replaces them by shifting attention to other objects.

-When individuals' attention is occupied by another task, their mental resources are limited, making it difficult to conduct the operating process.
-However, the monitoring process continues, allowing them to be aware of unwanted thoughts.
-This may result in a decrease or cessation of their ability to suppress the thoughts, and the unwanted thoughts may become even more prominent.
+When individuals' attention is on another task, their mental resources become limited, making it difficult to conduct the operating process.
+However, the monitoring process is still running, making individuals aware of those unwanted thoughts.
+The shutdown of operating processes and the continuance of monitoring reduce their ability to suppress the thoughts, and the unwanted thoughts eventually become even more prominent.

-This theory explains the effects of increased cognitive load by emphasizing that where there is cognitive effort, the monitoring process may supplant the conscious process, also suggesting that in order for thought suppression to be effective, a balance between the two processes must exist, with the cognitive demand not being so great as to let the monitoring process interrupt the conscious processes.
+This theory explains the effects of increased cognitive load by emphasizing that where there is cognitive effort, the monitoring process may supplant the conscious process, while also suggesting that in order for thought suppression to be effective, a balance between the two processes must exist, with the cognitive demand not being so great as to let the monitoring process interrupt the conscious processes.
 A 2006 study found that individual differences may be able to account for differences.